ligato/docs/docs/developer-guide/control-flows.md

 ---

-This section describes the behavior of the KV Scheduler system using examples accompanied by UML control flow diagrams.
+This section describes the behavior of the KV Scheduler system using examples accompanied by UML control-flow diagrams.
 Each example covers a specific scenario using configuration items supported by the VPP and Linux plugins.
 The diagrams illustrate the interactions between the KV Scheduler, NB plane and KV Descriptors for an executed configuration transaction.

 To improve readability, the examples use shortened keys without prefixes, or in some cases, more descriptive aliases, as object identifiers.
 For example, `my-route` is used as a placeholder for a user-defined route, which otherwise would be identified by a [key](../user-guide/reference.md#vpp-keys) composed of a destination network, outgoing interface and next hop address.
 In addition, most of the configuration items that are automatically created in the SB plane are omitted from the diagrams since they do not play any role in the scenarios described below.
 These items are retrieved from the VPP and Linux plugins during the first resync.
 Examples include routes and physical interfaces.